Diversity, Equity and Inclusion

 Alpha Chi Omega strives to maximize communication channels to share critical content.
 One of those ways is intentional social media highlights focused on honoring and learning about our diverse membership.
 In addition to recognizing a wide range of holidays important to our members – from Eid al-Fitr to Bodhi Day – our social media channels highlight heritage and identity recognition events, such as Hispanic Heritage Month and Black History Month, through education about the events’ history and impact and through members sharing how their heritage or identity has been part of their Alpha Chi Omega experience.
 You can review some of our past posts related to heritage and identity in the Highlights section on the @AlphaChiOmegaHQ Instagram account.

 Communication continues through e-newsletters, blogs and our quarterly magazine, The Lyre, as we share member stories and education on topics like cultural appropriation.
 To read more about our commitment to diversity, equity and inclusion work on a broad scale, see this spring 2020 Lyre article.
 Explore a few of our member stories and educational pieces below:

-- Asian American and Pacific Islander Heritage Month 2022 social post
+- Asian American Pacific Islander Heritage Month - Ask An Alpha Chi blog post

-- Seeking the Heights DEI and Inclusion Award Winners announcement
+- Seeking the Heights DEI and Inclusion Award Winners social post

 Throughout the 2020-21 fiscal year, a DEI Work Group comprised of dedicated collegians and alumnae outlined a statement of position for diversity, equity and inclusion; created the resources and support materials for the new collegiate chapter DEI executive board officer; and recommended a process for reporting bias incidents.
 Further, this fiscal year a Membership Recruitment Task Force comprised of collegians and alumnae reviewed membership recruitment policies and practices, evaluated barriers to membership and made recommendations to the National Council for consideration.